meatstickpdx/dadJokeLibrary/README.md

 If you would like to play or improve upon this game, feel free.
 This project includes all the files you will need, including a package.json.
 In your terminal, enter npm i to install the dev dependencies you will need locally.
 You're ready to go!
 1. Fork our repo (https://github.com/meatstickpdx/meatstick).
 2. Create your feature branch (git checkout -b branchname).
-3. Commit your changes (git commit -m 'add some changes').
+3. Commit your changes (git commit -m "add some changes").
 4. Push to the branch (git push origin branch).
 5. Create a new Pull Request.